Cities and Regions in Britain through hierarchical percolation: Appendix

 At each of the critical distances defining a transition, a set of clusters appears.
 There can be thousands of these, hence we opt to only visualise the 10 largest ones, setting colours representing a rank size: red is the biggest, blue is the second biggest, green the third etc. The rank and colour is illustrated in Fig.~\ref{dendogram}.

-As discussed in the main text, although the critical distances differ for both systems, see Fig.~\ref{Smax_both}, the intersection points and the network, the results are very similar.
-The maps for the transitions for the intersection points is given by Fig.~\ref{MapsGridPerc}, and and for the network by Fig.~\ref{MapsNetPerc}.
+As discussed in the main text, although the critical distances differ for both systems (the percolation on the intersection points and the percolation on the network), see Fig.~\ref{Smax_both}, the results are very similar.
+The maps in Fig.~\ref{MapsGridPerc} and Fig.~\ref{MapsNetPerc} represent the transitions for the percolation on the intersection points and on the network respectively.